MounikaDesu/Customer-Profiling-using-RFM-Segmentation/README.md

 ## File Description

 The folder contains the following:

--⁠⁠ Datasets ⁠: This folder contains the original dataset and the dataset generated after creating the clustering model, which served as an input for the PowerBI dashboard.
+- ⁠⁠Datasets ⁠: This folder contains the original dataset and the dataset generated after creating the clustering model, which served as an input for the PowerBI dashboard.
 - customer.ipynb ⁠: A Jupyter notebook detailing the creation of the clustering model.
 - Customer Segmentation.pbix ⁠: The PowerBI dashboard created from the analysis.
 This file should be opened with PowerBI Desktop.